Psychology Option

 Gerontology is the study of aging – the physical, cognitive, social, and emotional changes that occur to individuals over the adult years.
 Gerontology also examines how outside influences impact the elderly in terms of health care, pensions, housing facilities, ethics, and end- of-life legislation.
 This minor will help students understand the needs of an aging community by examining changes from a multidisciplinary perspective.
 Opportunities will also exist for experiential learning in field placements in which students will work with seniors in our community.

-All 8 term-courses must be passed with a C or higher.
-Courses cannot be counted towards both a minor and a major.
+All eight term-courses must be passed with a minimum grade of C. Courses cannot be counted towards both a minor and a major.
 Note: PSYC 1003 and PSYC 1004 are prerequisites for all PSYC courses at

-• PSYC 2693 Foundations of Perception and Cognition
+• PSYC 2693 Foundations in Perception and Cognition (3ch)

 Certificates in Mental Health and Wellness